ServBay Documentation: Manage Databases with Adminer

 orImport

-option. - Follow the prompts to choose format, options, and execute the operation.
+option. - Follow the prompts to pick format and settings, then run the operation.

-- Log in to the database server (without specifying a particular database).
+- Log in to the database server (not a specific database).

 - Click the